Skip to Content

 Although prickly pear propagation is pretty easy and straightforward, there are a few other things to keep in mind.
 Have a look through for more.

-Yes, absolutely.
-You can root cactus in water or soil.
+Yes, you can root cactus in water or soil.
 However, water encourages the creation of a different kind of roots, and water does not have nutrients.

 Since prickly pear roots so easily in soil, I recommend skipping water rooting completely and going straight to soil.
 It also roots faster in soil and you won’t have to deal with transferring it.